 - b) What does the renewable raw material consist of (e.g., palm oil, coconut oil, grape seed oil, beeswax)? - c) Does the renewable raw material have any sustainability certification?
 If yes, state which and at what level of traceability (No Traceability, Identity Preserved, Segregated, Mass Balance, Book & Claim)? - 1.
-Policy or equivalent documentation of the licence holders work for renewable and sustainable materials in Nordic Swan Ecolabelled products, including quantitative, time-based targets. - 2.
-Appendix 3 from the raw material supplier.
+Policy or equivalent documentation of the licence holders work for renewable and sustainable materials in Nordic Swan Ecolabelled products, including quantitative, time-based targets.

-Cleaning products use constituent substances from both renewable and nonrenewable organic raw materials.
+Cleaning products use constituent substances from both renewable and non-renewable organic raw materials.
 Renewable raw materials are defined as raw materials from biological material which are continuously renewed in nature within a short time span, for example grain and wood (European standard EN16575:2014).
-If needed this can be measured with the Carbon 14 method, ASTM D6866.
+31 If needed this can be measured with the Carbon 14 method, ASTM D6866.